 Neural Networks (NNs) dominate mainstream machine learning, but they fall short on explainability.
 These systems are more complex than decision trees and KNNs, so they can be very accurate, but predictions are virtually impossible to explain.
 You can see what goes into the neural network and what comes out, but looking inside the machine to determine what exactly is happening is extremely difficult.
 It’s a black box.
 Learn more about Neural Networks and Explainability here.

 The Natural Intelligence Machine Learning (NIML) system is a pattern-based approach to machine learning.
 Similar to neural networks, the NIML system is a reinforcement learning system and can provide very accurate results.
 Common patterns in the training set lead to strengthened connections within the machine learning fabric.
 NIML achieves similar accuracy to a neural net, often with a fraction of the data.

 Explainability is an inherent part of the NIML model.
 The computations within the NIML system are localized, which makes it possible to trace data flow through the system.
 In other words: NIML lets you see the “why” behind the answers.

 Benefits of NIML

 - The decision process can be reversed back through the model.
 Important features can be distinguished from non-informative features.
 The values for each feature can be compared to the values the model was trained on.

 - Specific data ranges that were important to the prediction are identified.
-For each classification, the model describes what features are relevant and the ones that do not have an impact.
+For each classification, the model describes which features are relevant and which do not have an impact.